 - 1) Come to class, and read the current chapter beforehand.
 This will help you digest the material I am presenting, and may help you ask informed questions on things you do not understand.
 Take notes, too, not everything will be on the slides.
-Read the chapter again after the lecture.
-Strive to understand the material, not to memorize it!

-- 2) Do ask questions!
+Read the chapter again after the lecture. - 2) Do ask questions!
 You spend your precious time sitting in class make good use of it!
 Ask especially if you don't understand something I said: if you ask me about it, it is my responsibility to explain.
 If you do not ask, however, not understanding becomes your responsibility only.
-Remember: asking questions is the mark of intelligence.

-- 3) Do the problem sets: I cannot emphasize this enough!
+Remember: asking questions is the mark of intelligence. - 3) Do the problem sets: I cannot emphasize this enough!
 If you are working on one and you don't understand something, you can ask your TAs or me during office hours.
-We are here to help, and between all of us, have a lot of office hours!

-- 4) Read the paper, The Economist and other news sources.
+We are here to help, and between all of us, have a lot of office hours! - 4) Read the paper, The Economist and other news sources.
 It will put what you are learning in the context of the real world and make the class more exciting for you.
 And it will make you sound intelligent at dinner with your friends.

-Class Outline (Chapter schedule tentative)

-Textbook: Olivier Blanchard.
+Class Outline (Chapter schedule tentative) Textbook: Olivier Blanchard.
 Macroeconomics.
 Prentice Hall.
-5th edition.
+Current edition.
 The UCSD custom edition is fine.
 Available at the bookstore and at the library on reserve.

-Overview

-Week 1: September 23, 28

-Overview ch.1-2.
+Overview Week 1: January 5, 7 Overview ch.1-2.

 Current macroeconomic issues in the US and the world.
 Key macroeconomic concepts.

 The Short Run: Goods and Financial Markets

-Week 2: September 30, October 5
+Week 2: January 12, 14

 Ch.
 3: The goods market

 Ch.
 4: Financial markets

-Week 3: October 7, 12
+Week 3: January 19, 21

 Ch.
 4: Finish up.

 Ch.
 5: Interaction between goods markets and financial markets.
-The Medium Run: Labor Market and Whole Economy Week 4: October 14, 19 Ch.
+The Medium Run: Labor Market and Whole Economy Week 4: January 26, 28 Ch.
 5: Finish up.